 A patient may need to undergo surgery if nonsurgical methods don’t provide results, although this is very rare.

 What can I expect from frozen shoulder physical therapy?

 Frozen shoulder physical therapy is generally made up of stretching and range of motion exercises, performed either at home or in an office under the supervision of a physician.
 You may be instructed to apply heat to the area before beginning your exercises to help loosen your muscles.

 What is the recovery time for a frozen shoulder?

 Frozen shoulder recovery is often a long process.
 Affected patients may not regain full strength and range of motion for years after developing the condition.

 Sall Myers Medical Associates is your one stop treatment facility and will provide for all your car accident or personal injury needs.
-We provide evaluations and treatments for all types of injuries throughout Northern New Jersey at our offices located in Elmwood Park, NJ, Paterson NJ, Passaic, NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Parsippany, NJ, and Union, NJ.
+We provide evaluations and treatments for all types of injuries throughout Northern New Jersey at our offices located in Elmwood Park, NJ, Fort Lee, NJ, Paterson NJ, Passaic, NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Parsippany, NJ, and Union, NJ.

 In some instances, same day appointments are available upon request with evaluation and treatment reports available in 48 hours or less.

 If you’ve been in an accident or suffered a personal injury in New Jersey and need treatment for your shoulder injury, please call us at 866-609-4448 or fill out our contact form for a consultation.

 Please call us at 866-609-4448 to schedule your consultation, or fill out our Quick Contact Form.